Back to Polyominoes and Polycubes page# More about Polyominoes and Polycubes o

 As more squares are joined, the number of shapes they make increases enormously but unpredictably.
 There is no formula to calculate the number of distinct shapes from the number of units joined.
 One must go through the laborious process of deriving each level by adding one unit to all the shapes of the previous size, in every possible different position.

 Alternatively, one can work through all the permutations within the various rectangular envelopes, or boundaries, that a number of units touches.
 (For example, the P pentomino takes up a 2x3 rectangle, the T hexomino needs a 3x4, and so on.)
 And each process must find and eliminate any duplicates that inevitably show up.
-So we find there are 5 distinct tetrominoes, 12 pentominoes, 35 hexominoes, 108 heptominoes, and 369 octominoes.
+So we find there are 5 distinct tetrominoes, 12 pentominoes, 35 hexominoes, 108 heptominoes, 369 octominoes and 1285 enneominoes.

-By size 15 the total tops 3 million.
+By size 15, the total number of shapes tops 3 million.
 Such huge sets and their statistics are of only academic interest, not practical as hands-on recreations, and require computer assistance.
 Many search programs have been written to simplify finding counts and solutions.
-You can download some of these, or even solve online, at links on Frank Ruskey's pentomino information page.
+Here is an excellent one for both 2-D and 3-D solving by Aad van de Wetering (mostly in Dutch; scroll down to the English description and download).

 Joining cubes in three dimensions is an even more intricate process.
 The shapes can be rotated into 24 different positions, so duplicates are harder to spot.
-Four cubes make 8 different shapes, 5 cubes produce 29 shapes, and 6 cubes jump to 166.
+Four cubes make 8 different shapes, 5 cubes become 29 shapes, 6 cubes jump to 166, and 7 cubes produce 1023.

 Francois LaBelle, as part of his M.Sc. research, created the coolest animated effect of "unfolding" the pentacubes into a single two-dimensional cut-out that then folds up gracefully to form the shape again.
 He did this for all the polycubes 1 through 4, and for 22 pentacube shapes, omitting the reflected pieces.
 You can turn them with the mouse to view them from different angles.